I. General Policy

 How does a personal leave affect insurance?

 While employees are on approved personal leaves, the University continues payment of its share of group health, basic life, and long-term disability insurance premiums for the duration of the leave.
-The employee remains responsible for his or her share of insurance premiums while on leave.
+The employee remains responsible for their share of insurance premiums while on leave.
 Failure to pay these premiums on time may result in the loss of insurance coverage.

 The period during which the University continues to share benefit costs with employees shall be considered part of the eligibility period established by the Congressional Omnibus Budget Reconciliation Act of 1985 and later Amendments for the purpose of continuation of health insurance benefits.